juhkure/weatherapp/README.md

+#Running the app in a container

+Typing `docker-compose up --build` in the root directory will setup the application to run in your local environment.
+Backend can be found from [localhost port 9000](http://localhost:9000/api/weather) and the frontend can be viewed at [localhost port 8000](http://localhost:8000/)

+Both front- and backend can be ran separately both in and outside of a container from their respective directories.
+Commands for those are found further down.

 # Weatherapp

 There was a beautiful idea of building an app that would show the upcoming weather.
 The developers wrote a nice backend and a frontend following the latest principles and - to be honest - bells and whistles.
 However, the developers did not remember to add any information about the infrastructure or even setup instructions in the source code.